 Joseph R. Higdon (Chair)

-(New York City and Penobscot Bay) Henry is a Principal at High Impact Partnering, a consulting firm in New York City, and has spent part of every summer since childhood in Maine – primarily on Penobscot Bay.
+(New York City and Penobscot Bay) – Henry is a Principal at High Impact Partnering, a consulting firm in New York City, and has spent part of every summer since childhood in Maine – primarily on Penobscot Bay.
 He advises companies and nonprofit organizations on their communications and has extensive experience representing media companies, advocacy groups, and foundations, among other sectors.
 Earlier in his career, he served in government as an advisor to two U.S. Ambassadors to the United Nations (Andrew Young and Donald McHenry) and to two Mayors (David Dinkins in New York and Andrew Young in Atlanta).
-A graduate of the University of Virginia – with B.A. and M.A. degrees in sociology – he is also a Vice Chair of Accion, the global microfinance nonprofit.
-His wife, Shelby, grew up in Yarmouth, Maine.
+A graduate of the University of Virginia – with bachelor's and master's degrees in sociology – he is also a Vice Chair of Accion, the global microfinance nonprofit.

 Charles Verrill, Jr. (Secretary)